ucoruh/ce204-object-oriented-programming/docs/syllabus/syllabus.md

 ## E.Grading System

 Midterm and Final grades will be calculated with the weighted average of the project or homework-based examinations.
-Midterm grades will be calculated between term beginning to the midterm week, and Final grades will be calculated between Midterm and Final week home works or projects as follows. taught Algorithms and Programming I programming skills
+Midterm grades will be calculated between term beginning to the midterm week, and Final grades will be calculated between Midterm and Final week homeworks or projects as follow

 $$
 a_n=\text{Homework or Project Weight}